clanfear/SOC321/docs/syllabus.md

 ## Software
 This is a course in programming and statistics using R. You are welcome to use lab computers, however R and RStudio are free software, so you are encouraged to use your own computer for familiarity and accessibility.
-In terms of R packages, this course will emphasize the [`tidyverse`](https://tidyverse.org) family of packages for manipulating and displaying data.
 You can acquire R from the [Comprehensive R Archive Network (CRAN)](https://cran.rstudio.com/) and RStudio from the [RStudio home page](https://www.rstudio.com/products/rstudio/download/) (you want the free RStudio desktop version).
 [Installation instructions may be found here](https://clanfear.github.io/SOC321/docs/installation.html).